 Florida city commissioner calls out officer during awards ceremony over arrest

-A South Florida official is being criticized over a video that shows him calling out a sheriff’s deputy during an awards ceremony, claiming the law enforcement officer had falsely arrested him four years earlier.
+A South Florida official is being criticized over a video that shows him calling out a sheriff’s deputy during an awards ceremony, claiming the law enforcement officer had falsely arrested him four years ago.

-City commissioner Mike Gelin on Wednesday shamed Broward County Sheriff’s Deputy Joshua Gallardo during an Officer-of-the-Month program at the Tamarac City Commission meeting, according to NBC Miami.
+City commissioner Mike Gelin on Wednesday shamed Broward County Sheriff’s Deputy Joshua Gallardo during an Officer of the Month ceremony at the Tamarac City Commission meeting, according to NBC Miami.

 After Gallardo and others were honored, Gelin is seen grabbing the microphone and calling Gallardo back down to the floor.